 Percent Letter

-of Pts \mathbf{Grade}
+of Pts Grade

 ≥ 93 A

 ≥ 90 A-

 ≥ 87 B+

 ≥ 83 В

 ≥ 80 В-

 ≥ 77 C+

 ≥ 73 \mathbf{C}

 ≥ 70 C-

 ≥ 60 D

-< 60 \mathbf{F}
+< 60 F

-The above scale represents the highest requirements for a particular letter grade.
+The scale represents the highest requirements for a particular letter grade.
 That is, I may, at my discretion, alter the grading scale to require fewer percentage points to obtain a particular letter grade.
 If you are taking the course on a pass/fail basis, please see me to discuss the requirements for a passing grade.
 Students auditing the course are expected to attend class and participate in our discussions.
-Grades of "Incomplete" will only be given after extensive consultation with a student and only in the most exceptional of circumstances.
+I will only agree to requests for extensions after extensive consultation with a student and only in the most exceptional of circumstances.